comphy-lab/pyRheo/docs/README.md

 # Quick start

 ## Installation
-The installation will be via pip in the future.
-For now, the best way to use pyRheo is by cloning the respository.
+The installation is via pip as instructed in the main page.

 ## Preparing data
 For using pyRheo, we recommend importing the following libraries: